 Each year clients have questions regarding their taxes.
 We take pride in getting those questions answered.

-Due to reoccurring check cashing issues and to maintain security; Townsend Tax Service will only be accepting Debit / Credit card payments.
+Due to reoccurring check cashing issues, and to maintain security; Townsend Tax Service will only be accepting the following for payment: Debit / Credit card payments through SQUARE.INC and PayPal.
 An auto invoice will be emailed from SQUARE.
 INC once preparation is completed with a link for payment.

 The Auto Invoice will look like the attached sample

 TOWNSEND TAX SERVICE

 The Coronavirus Aid, Relief, and Economic Security Act of 2020, better known as the CARES Act, waived required minimum distributions (RMDs) for 2020.

 RMDs generally count as taxable income.
 So, this one-time reprieve means that some retirees will have lower taxable incomes in 2020 and thus possibly owe less in federal income taxes in 2021.

 To learn more about this change, check out “5 Ways the New Coronavirus Stimulus Law Will Help Your Wallet.”

 Standard deductions generally rise each year on account of inflation.
 The IRS reports that for 2020, the standard deduction amounts for the following tax-filing statuses are: